The official team site of the Toronto Marlies

 ON THE SCORESHEET

-• Vinni Lettieri opened the scoring at 3:38 of the first period and later added the primary assist on Johnson’s third period goal.
-He has points (1-3-4) in three consecutive games.
-Lettieri has 11 points (3 goals, 8 assists) in 17 games with the Marlies this season.
+• Jacob Quillan put the Marlies on the board at 1:36 of the second period and later added the secondary assist on Benning’s overtime goal.
+He has points (2-5-7) in five consecutive games.
+Quillan has 22 points (5 goals, 17 assists) in 23 games this season and is tied for 11th overall in assists (17).

-• Logan Shaw scored at 3:57 of the first period.
-He has 12 points (7 goals, 5 assists) in 21 games this season.
+• Cédric Paré scored at 2:29 of the third period.
+He has seven points (3 goals, 4 assists) in 21 games this season.

-• Marc Johnstone scored unassisted at 3:23 of the second period.
-He has three points (2 goals, 1 assist) in nine games this season.
+• Bo Groulx scored on the power play at 14:46 of the second period.
+He has 19 points (11 goals, 8 assists) in 27 games this season.

-• Bo Groulx had the primary assist on Shaw’s first period goal.
-He has points (1-4-5) in three consecutive games.
-Groulx has 15 points (7 goals, 8 assists) in 21 games this season.
+• Travis Boyd registered the primary assist on Quillan’s second period goal.
+He has 19 points (9 goals, 10 assists)in 21 games this season.

 TEAM NOTES